Açaí palm

 The species is native to eastern Amazonia, especially in Brazil, mainly in swamps and floodplains.
-Açaí palms are tall, slender trees growing to more than 25 m tall, with pinnate frons up to 3 m long.
+Açaí palms are tall, slender trees growing to more than 25 m tall, with pinnate leaves up to 3 m long.
 The fruit is small, round, and black-purple in color.
-The fruit became a staple food in floodplain areas around the 18th century, but its consumption in urban areas and promotion as a health food only began in the mid 1990s along with the popularization of other Amazonian fruits outside the region.
+The fruit became a staple food in floodplain areas around the 18th century, but its consumption in urban areas and promotion as a health food only began in the mid-1990s along with the popularization of other Amazonian fruits outside the region.